Experimental Evaluation of Continuum Deformation with a Five Quadrotor Team: Introduction

 Cooperative control is a popular area of theoretical research.
 Virtual structure (VS) \cite{ren2004decentralized}, consensus \cite{ren2007information, rahbari2014incremental, inzucchi2015management}, containment control \cite{qin2017containment, li2015containment}, and continuum deformation \cite{rastgoftar2016continuum, rastgoftar2017continuum} are examples of multi-agent system (MAS) control.
 VS is a centralized approach, while others are decentralized.
 Consensus is the most commonly-applied decentralized cooperative control technique \cite{liu2015finite, cao2013overview, rahbari2014incremental, yang2016distributed, inzucchi2015management}.
 Distributed consensus was applied for agent coordination in \cite{rao2014sliding, ren2009distributed} and flight tested in \cite{han2014multiple, guerrero2012mini}.
 Consensus guided by a single leader is studied in \cite{song2010second, xu2016robust} and flight tested in \cite{drak2014autonomous, namerikawa2018consensus}.
 Cooperative control has been applied to unmanned aircraft system (UAS) teams for tasks such as surveillance \cite{nigam2012control}, area surveys \cite{han2013low}, and payload delivery \cite{rastgoftar2018cooperative}.

-Continuum deformation, the approach experimentally evaluated in this paper, treats agents as particles of a body that deforms under a homogeneous transformation \cite{rastgoftar2016continuum, rastgoftar2014evolution}.
+Continuum deformation is a multi-agent control technique that allows translation, rotation, and shearing of a bounding envelope while ensuring agents remain within the bounding envelope and avoid collisions.
+To do this, continuum deformation treats agents as particles of a body that deforms under a homogeneous transformation \cite{rastgoftar2016continuum, rastgoftar2014evolution}.
 A desired $n$-D homogeneous transformation ($n=1,2,3$) is defined by $n+1$ leaders in $\mathbb{R}^n$ and acquired by followers through local communication.
 Shared state data is weighted based on a reference configuration.
 Continuum deformation stability is analyzed in \cite{rastgoftar2016continuum}, while coordination under switching communication topologies is studied in \cite{rastgoftar2017continuum}.
 Characterization of the homogeneous transformation and safety guarantees are key features of continuum deformation.

 This paper presents results from the first experimental evaluation of continuum deformation.
 Single-agent error is characterized and used in designing leader agent trajectories that satisfy four constraints: (1) Follower containment, (2) Collision avoidance, (3) Bounding of agent deviation from local desired position, and (4) Bounding of agent deviation from global desired position.
 A five-quadrotor team receiving motion capture data is deployed in tests.
 Leaders execute prescribed trajectories; followers receive neighbor positions via the communication topology in Fig. \ref{fig:quadrotor_system}C. Tracking errors of leaders and followers are analyzed with respect to the bounding envelope designed to contain the team given expected single-vehicle deviations.